SifaKasena/alx-system_engineering-devops/0x02-shell_redirections/README.md

-20-hiago - deletes letters C and c from input 21-reverse - prints the reverse of the input 22-users_and_homes - prints all users and their home directories, sorted by users
+20-hiago - deletes letters C and c from input 21-reverse - prints the reverse of the input 22-users_and_homes - prints all users and their home directories, sorted by users 100-empty_casks - prints the name of empty files and directories